As far as possible, we aim to keep you up to date on our website.

 CTLA & Cuckmere bus services:

-The Cuckmere Valley Rambler bus 47 has restarted at weekends, from the 28th March.
-Also from 28th April
+The Cuckmere Valley Rambler bus 47 has restarted at weekends.
+Funding cuts in late April saw the service 125 withdrawn.

-also runs other services covering this area, including the Art shuttle.
+also runs other services in this area, including the Art shuttle.

 Flixbus are offering a new Brighton to Milton Keynes service, via Gatwick, Heathrow and Luton Airports;